0417taehyun/fastapi-boilerplate/docs/index.md

 ## Clone a specific boilerplate

-Clone a specific boilerplate which looks like ...
+Clone a specific boilerplate using branch which looks like ...

 <div class="termy">
     ```sh